 We also have regard to the ‘Characteristics of Effective Learning’ (Playing & Exploring, Active Learning and Creating & Thinking Critically).
 Some of our activities are planned to facilitate these characteristics by ensuring there are opportunities for open-ended play, exploration, problem solving and creativity.
 This type of planning values the process of learning rather that the end result.

-The children are encouraged to make their own contributions to their folders by choosing evidence to be included and recording their own thoughts and feelings.
-We also value parents own observations on their children’s progress which helps to create a holistic view of the child.
-Each child’s key person shares these records with the parents each semester but they are available to be looked through at any time.
+We value parents own observations on their children’s progress and encourage them to share ‘wow moments’ with us which helps to create a holistic view of the child.
 A school report will be forwarded onto the appropriate school when each child leaves the nursery and the additional supporting evidence is given to the parents to keep.

 All children are given as much freedom of choice as possible to encourage autonomous learning, develop independence and a rich learning environment.